Sagnac/streamsave/README.md

 ----

-mpv's `script-message` command can be used to set the dump mode and override the output title or file extension by specifying `streamsave-mode`, `streamsave-title`, and `streamsave-extension` respectively.
+mpv's `script-message` command can be used at runtime to set the dump mode, override the output title or file extension, change the save directory, or switch the output label.
-If you override the title or file extension the `revert` argument can be used to set it back to the default auto-determined value.
+If you override the title, the file extension, or the directory, the `revert` argument can be used to set it back to the default value.

 Examples:
 ```